-Timer of the Month is recognition bestowed upon a Jaguar Timer at the beginning of each month.
+Timer of the Month is a recognition bestowed upon a Jaguar Timer at the beginning of each month.
 The timer is chosen because they have done exemplary work with their timing business and we at ITS would like to highlight their contributions and hard work.

 The Timer of the Month for August is Eric Jensen, owner of Eastern Oregon Sports Training.
 Jensen is currently our only timer in the Pacific Northwest and he is working hard with his Jaguar timing system to create events both kids and adults will enjoy.
-He is also an avid runner, having participating in over a 100 marathons, almost a hundred half marathons, and countless smaller races in between.
+He is also an avid runner, having participating in over 100 marathons, almost a hundred half marathons, and countless smaller races in between.
 He has run in the Boston Marathon multiple times and hopes to compete in an Ironman Triathlon.

 1. What made you decide to become a timer?

 I got into timing when a couple of annual fun runs in my area both decided to cancel in the same year.
 I volunteered to help them out to try to revive them and I ended up becoming the Race Director for both.
-That led me to timing a few other races in my area.
+That led me to time a few other races in my area.
 After two years of pulling tags, one of my most reliable volunteers who was collecting tags accidentally dropped and scattered the tags on the ground.
 That led to researching chip-timing companies and Innovative Timing Systems was the first and only company I contacted.

 2. What’s the craziest thing that has happened to you on a race day or leading up to a race day?